A Mighty Girl's top picks of historical fiction starring Mighty Girls for tweens and teens!

 It's 1881, and Anna's Irish family is in dire straights: English aristocrats have been raising rents and seizing Irish properties, turning families out when the crops are poor.
 Her older siblings have emigrated, so when Anna's mother dies, she uses her last breath to beg her to care for her developmentally delayed sister Nuala — and to urge Anna to learn to read.
 And when an encounter with English bailiffs turns violent, Anna finds herself on the run with Nuala, desperate to save her family.
 This poignant novel in verse will introduce young readers to the aftermath of the Great Famine through the eyes of one determined girl.

 It’s taken love and determination for 9-year-old Cassie’s family to protect her from the realities of racism and violence in the 1930s Deep South.
 But when night riders start threatening African-Americans in her community, the truth can’t be hidden any longer.
 Cassie will have to harden her heart, but in the process, she’ll gain new perspective on her father’s deep attachment to the precious land they own.
 Set in Depression-Era Mississippi, this stunning novel tshows prejudice and violence through the eyes of an innocent, but it's primarily a story of one family's pride, integrity, and love for one another.
 Cassie's story continues in Let The Circle Be Unbroken and The Road to Memphis, and in the long-awaited conclusion to the saga, All the Days Past, All the Days to Come.

 When the Taliban, an authoritarian Islamic fundamentalist regime, takes control of Afghanistan, Parvana, her mother, and sisters suddenly can't go to school, work outside the home, or even appear in public without being covered.
 When her father is arrested because of his foreign education, the family is soon in dire straights.
 So Parvana takes a bold step: she cuts her hair, disguises herself as a boy, and sets off to earn money.
-The first volume in a series about life under the Taliban regime — and after it — is suspenseful and all too timely, even years after it was written.
+The first volume in a series about living under Taliban oppression — and after it — is suspenseful and all too timely, even years after it was written.
 The series continues with Parvana's Journey and Mud City, which are also collected in a single volume in The Breadwinner Trilogy, and in My Name is Parvana; the book has also been adapted into an acclaimed animated film.

 Even Annabelle's small Pennsylvania town has been touched by the two world wars that ravaged the world, but day to day life there has been quiet until the day a new student, Betty Glengarry, comes to her school.
 Betty is cruel and delights in bullying the vulnerable people around her — including reclusive World War I veteran Toby.
 Annabelle knows that Toby is kind, but the other people in town see nothing but his odd behavior.
 As Betty agitates the town against Toby, Annabelle will have to find the courage to be a voice of justice... even if she's standing alone.
 This poignant novel asks questions about right and wrong, as well as how the dark parts of history mark us all.